gomessjanet/Final-Engagement/README.md

 #
 Note:

-This presentation was created as a group.
+The Final Presentation was created as a group.
 We were assigned to present our findings as a team.
 We chose to cover:
 - Network Topology
 - Vulnerabilities/Weaknesses
 - Analyze Alarms & Thresholds in Elasticsearch Watcher (Kibana)